-Defective Tree Stands Lead to Serious Injuries
+Defective Tree Stands Lead to Serious Hunting Accidents and Injuries

 Due to defectively designed and manufactured tree stands, hunters in Ohio may be at risk of severe injuries resulting from falls and other accidents.
 If a tree stand collapses or comes loose from a tree, permanent injuries or death may result.
 Falls from even a modest height can lead to broken bones, spinal injuries and traumatic brain injuries.

-Product liability law holds tree stand manufacturers responsible for injuries related to defective equipment.
+Product liability law holds tree stand manufacturers responsible for hunting accidents and injuries related to defective equipment.
 Particularly because of their use, suspending hunters in trees, manufacturers have a responsibility to ensure the safety of the equipment they market and distribute.
 If a tree stand manufacturer is aware of any defect, they are required to warn consumers and issue prompt safety recalls.

 If a manufacturer fails to provide consumers with a safe product, they may be held liable for injuries sustained.
 Victims and families may seek compensation to cover medical expenses, pain and suffering, lost wages, as well as punitive damages against a manufacturer for negligence and a disregard for the safety of consumers.